anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   corresponding information is to be provided to the MASA.

 * Inclusion of limitation section (pledge sleeps and needs to be waked up.
-Pledge is awake but registrar-agent is not available) (Issue #10).
+Pledge is awake but Registrar-Agent is not available) (Issue #10).

 * Assertion-type aligned with voucher in RFC8366bis, deleted related open issues.
 (Issue #4)

 * Included table for endpoints in {{pledge_ep}} for better readability.

-* Included registrar authorization check for registrar-agent during TLS handshake  in section {{exchanges_uc2_2}}.
+* Included registrar authorization check for Registrar-Agent during TLS handshake  in section {{exchanges_uc2_2}}.
 Also enhanced figure
   {{exchangesfig_uc2_2}} with the authorization step on TLS level.

-* Enhanced description of registrar authorization check for registrar-agent based on the agent-signed-data in section {{exchanges_uc2_2}}.
+* Enhanced description of registrar authorization check for Registrar-Agent based on the agent-signed-data in section {{exchanges_uc2_2}}.
 Also enhanced figure {{exchangesfig_uc2_2}} with the authorization step on pledge-voucher-request level.

-* Changed agent-signed-cert to an array to allow for providing further certificate information like the issuing CA cert for the LDevID(RegAgt) certificate in case the registrar and the registrar-agent have different issuing CAs in {{exchangesfig_uc2_2}} (issue #12).
+* Changed agent-signed-cert to an array to allow for providing further certificate information like the issuing CA cert for the LDevID(RegAgt) certificate in case the registrar and the Registrar-Agent have different issuing CAs in {{exchangesfig_uc2_2}} (issue #12).
   This also required changes in the YANG module in {{I-D.ietf-anima-rfc8366bis}}